 The DeWalt DWE7485 has a strong 15-amp motor and can cut through materials at 5800 RPM.
 It also comes with DeWalt’s Rack and Pinion Telescoping Structure to ensure even greater precision and to make fast, easy rip fence adjustments while working. with its 15 amps motor, this provides the capacity to rip 4 x 8 sheets of plywood.

-If you want to know other DeWalt models like DeWalt DW745, you can also check our comparison of DWE7480 and DW745 here.
+If you want to know other DeWalt models like DeWalt DW745, you can also check my comparison of DWE7480 and DW745 here.

-- Comes with a metal roll cage for added durability
+- The inclusion of a metal roll cage enhances its durability significantly.

 4. SKIL SPT99-11